Lower bound theorems for general polytopes: Polytopes with many vertices

-This first section justifies our focus on low values of $v$.
+This section justifies our focus on low values of $v$.
 However it can be skipped, as the rest of the paper does not essentially depend on it.

 Naturally every vertex in a $d$-polytope has degree at least $d$; a vertex with degree exactly $d$ is called {\it simple}.
-A polytope is {\it simple} if every vertex is simple, which is equivalent to saying that $2e=dv$.
-In particular, there is a simple $d$-polytope with $v$ vertices if and only if $\min E(v,d)=\h dv$.
+A $d$-polytope is {\it simple} if every vertex is simple, which is equivalent to saying that $2e=dv$.
+In particular, the existence of a simple $d$-polytope with $v$ vertices implies that $\min E(v,d)=\h dv$.
+Conversely, if $\min E(v,d)=\h dv$, this minimum must be achieved by simple $d$-polytope with $v$ vertices.

-The following result means the problem of calculating $\min E(v,d)$ is more interesting for small values of $v$.
+We show here that the problem of calculating $\min E(v,d)$ is more interesting for small values of $v$.
 This is not new, and our estimate for $K$ is not the best possible, but our argument is completely elementary.

 \begin{proposition} For each $d$, there is an integer $K$ such that, for all $v > K$, if either $v$ or $d$ is even, then $\min E(v,d)=\h dv$. \end{proposition}